sundeepbassi/supershop_v1/README.md

 Squashed bugs
 On 16 June 2022 found that shopping bag icon was not working and checked code and found was at the end of code on line 82 of base.html and once this was removedd the icon did work.

+On the 27th of September whislt doing a test on the deployed Heroku site for the login I noticed that there was a 500 error and on further investigation had to fix string casting bug in models.py in profiles app.

 Remaining bugs

 Resolved Issues